Aryan-Singh03/video-translation-pipeline/README.md

-# Video Translation Pipeline: English to German
+# Video Translation and Cloning Pipeline

 This repository implements a complete video translation pipeline that converts English videos to a language of the user's choice while preserving the original speaker's voice characteristics, tone, and identity.